on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: German

 in the wake of the 12th century invasion by Richard "Strongbow" de Clare, 2nd Earl of Pembroke.
 The surname Dillon belongs to the large category of Anglo-Norman habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Originally, these place names were prefixed by de, which means from in French.
 The name of the Dillon family comes from the name of the town of Lyon in central France.
 In France, the name may also have been a nickname

 Medieval scribes and church officials spelt names simply the way they sounded, which explains the various name spelling variations of the name Dillon that were encountered when researching that surname.
 The many spelling variations included: Dillon, Delion, Dilune, Dilon, Dylon, Dillan, Dillen and many more.